gremkinn/mobile-app-moodjourney/README.md

 # MoodJourney
 **MoodJourney** is a mobile application designed to help the user track their emotional  well-being.
 Much like managing a blog or keeping a diary, users can log their moods and pen down their thoughts but in a much more accessible, efficient &amp; private way.
+It was developed in **Android Studio**.

 **Daily Mood Tracker**: Users can select from 3 options to define their general mood of the day.